UAlbertaALTLab/morphodict/docs/developers-guide.md

     whatever.

-    Go to <https://www.python.org/downloads/> on your mac and click the yellow, easy-to-overlook button “Download Python 3.9.x” button (any 3.9.x version is fine) underneath the “Download the latest version for macOS” heading.
+    Go to <https://www.python.org/downloads/> on your mac and click the yellow, easy-to-overlook button to “Download Python 3.9.x” (any 3.9.x version is fine) underneath the “Download the latest version for macOS” heading.

     ![](how-to-download-python@2x.png)